Clicky

 2-Stroke Clogged Carburetor

 If you have a 2-Stroke, then it could be a clogged carburetor.
-This is common if you had the watercraft sit for a couple of months.
+This is common if you had the jet ski sit for a couple of months.
 A clogged carburetor will struggle to run, not want to run, or not start at all.

 Another one could be the fuel lines are rotting away.
 The way you check that is by turning the fuel knob to reserve, and if it runs fine on that, then the fuel lines need to be replaced.
 Note: only 2-Strokes will have a fuel knob.

-If you have a 2-stroke, then you should also check out the “engine trouble” section below too.
+If you have a 2-stroke jet ski, then you should also check out the “engine trouble” section below too.

 Bad Gas

-I’ve seen water get in the gas tank and cause it to run horribly or not want to take off.
+I’ve seen water get in the gas tank and cause it to run horribly or not want to get up and go.
 Sometimes it would even have the jet ski stall out.
 Ethanol in gas is making this problem even worse.

 Water sometimes gets in the gasoline even at the gas station’s tanks.
 Your car is less picky about it, but a jet ski will complain.